ORGelling/webappdemo/README.md

 #The file [name].db should now be automatically have been created in the var folder.
 #other dbms's will create the database inside said server.

-# Adding tables to database
+### Adding tables to database
+sqlite has DB browser tool, mysql has phpmyadmin, etc

+Symfony can do this directly.

+We create an entity class.
+Installing doctrine creates an Entity folder inside the src folder.
+Entity classes are stored here.
+A repository folder is also made